dylanm312/smartthermostat/README.md

     ```bash
     pip3 install -r requirements.txt
     ```
+5. Open `static/settings.json` and set your initial preferred temperature setpoint and tolerance, and indicate whether your home has heating and/or A/C by typing `true` or `false` where appropriate.
+Save the file.

-5. Launch the app
+6. Launch the app

     ```bash
     python3 main.py
     ```

-6. Open the web interface to see your thermostat at work!
+7. Open the web interface to see your thermostat at work!
 By default, the web server runs on port 5000.